nobitagamer/vsts-git-tasks/README.md

 ##Steps

-After installing the extension, you can add one (or more) of the tasks to a new or existing build definition or release definition
+After installing the extension, you can add one (or more) of the tasks to a new or existing build definition or release definition.

+**_You MUST use a Personal Access Token (PAT) with write permission on your target repository to push code._**

 Full documentation is available on [http://vso-git-mirror.readthedocs.io](http://vso-git-mirror.readthedocs.io)